jazzband/django-redshift-backend/README.rst

 * More compat with redshift: not use CHECK.
 Thanks to Vasil Vangelovski.
 * Support for sortkey.
 Thanks to Maxime Vdb.
+* #18: Fix error on migration with django-1.9 or later that raises AttributeError of 'sql_create_table_unique'.

 0.7 (2017-06-08)
 ----------------